Total Wipeout: Stage 3

 In Series 2–3, both Dizzy Dummies and The Dreadmill were used.
 Either Dizzy Dummies or The Dreadmill was played in each episode for stage 3.
-The Dreadmill was only used once, in episode 7 of Series 3, but both obstacles were used more equally in the second series.
+The Dreadmill was only used once, in episode 7 of Series 3, but both obstacles were used more equally in Series 2.

 Dizzy Dummies (Series 1–4)

 Dizzy Dummies involves two rounds with one contestant being eliminated in each round.
-The five contestants are strapped onto a "human merry-go-round" and spun at speed for 40 seconds.
+The five contestants, or six in Series 1, are strapped onto a "human merry-go-round" and spun at speed for 40 seconds.
 When they are released, the contestants must make their way to the finish line by crossing the obstacles in their way.
-The challenge has two different routes: round 1 uses the first route, round 2 uses the second.
+The challenge has two different routes: round 1 uses the first route, round 2 uses the second, and in Series 1, when six contestants took part, a round 3 was played which reused the route in round 1.
 The final contestant in each round to reach the finish line is eliminated.
 The rest spin again and take part in the next round.
 Examples of obstacles in Dizzy Dummies include the Tippy Tables, Teeter Totters, Dock Maze, Crazy Beams, Doughnuts and the Barrel Crossing.
 In Series 3 Dizzy Dummies was upgraded, including the addition of The Spinner (from the American challenge "Dizzy Dummy 2.0") and further new obstacles.